Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/minigame-spot.md

 3.2 The minigame spot is not displayed, even though it was configurated.
 4.1 The minigame spot has the wrong color.
 6.1 The minigame overview panel doesn't open.
 7.1 The minigame and / or the player specific highscore are not correct
-9.1 A wrong minigame starts
-9.2 Nothing starts at all
-10.1 Not the correct configuration is loaded.

 ## Criticality

 High

 ## Linkages

--